Appearance

 dbr.tab, dbr.tab.next, dbr.tab.style, dbr.tab.class

-To use tabs, you first declare each tab with the dbr.tab command.
-The first parameter for the dbr.tab is the tab's name.
-The second optional parameter is a URL for an Ajax call or a myDBR report name (with parameters) to be called when the tab is clicked.
-If no second parameters are given, the content of the tab is expected to come later in the report.
+To create tabs, start by using the dbr.tab command.
+The first parameter is the tab's name, and the optional second parameter can be a URL for an Ajax call or the name of a myDBR report (including parameters) that will be fetched when the tab is clicked.
+If no second parameter is provided, the tab's content is expected to follow later in the report.

 /* Declare the tabs.
 The second tab is fetched via ajax when the user clicks the tab.
 In case of myDBR report add &embed=1 to the end of the URL */